-A big dance floor turnoff is hearing your least favorite tune, “(A Quick One, While He's Away - The Who”).
+A big dance floor turnoff is hearing your least wedding favorite tune, “(Let’s Get It On – Marvin Gaye”).
 So, gather a brief collection of' please-don't-play tunes and take it to your DJ or band to prevent headaches.
 However, don’t interfere as you’ll make the DJ nervous and mistakes happen when people have pressure so don’t meddle too much.
 All DJs only need to understand which genres you prefer and dislike; then they’ll make the perfect method to combine the songs.

 Keep things exhilarating